 Portions of the interior roadway system may remain private, may be conveyed to a CDD, or may be proposed for dedication to Nassau County.
-The Developer, CDD, HOA, or POA will enter into a hold-harmless agreement with the County for maintenance of roads and any landscape or hardscaped improvements located within public rights-of-way.
+The Developer, CDD, HOA, or POA will enter into a hold-harmless agreement with the County for maintenance of roads and any landscape or hardscaped improvements located within public rightsof-way.
 There may be private roads and gated subdivisions in selected portions of the project.
 Gating will not affect the interconnectivity of the trail system.
-Privately-owned streets may have arched structures spanning them laterally as long as the vertical clearance is a minimum of eighteen (18) feet above any vehicular use area and a minimum of ten (10) feet above any pedestrian use area.
-These structures will have no setback requirements as long as no sight safety distances are compromised.